jagan08/DropdownMultiple/README.md

         }
         ]

-# Finally use the components as follows:
+# Finally use the components styiling:
 For custom styling
   let options = [{
             width: '70%',